Steadicam

 Steadicam is a brand of camera stabilizer mounts for motion picture cameras invented by Garrett Brown and introduced in 1975 by Cinema Products Corporation.
+The Steadicam brand was acquired by Tiffen in 2000.
 It was designed to isolate the camera from the camera operator's movement, keeping the camera motion separate and controllable by a skilled operator.

 History

 Before the camera stabilizing system, a director had a number of choices for moving (or "tracking") shots: